exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 Your program should display the first three sentences of the text, but no more than 50 characters.
 If the first three sentences exceed 50 characters, truncate them and add an ellipsis at the end.
 Otherwise, if the text is more than three sentences, put an ellipsis on the fourth line.

-Suppose the text starts with the following lines:
+Suppose there is a file named "ari.txt" with the following contents:

 > ARI was designed for military use in 1967.
 It was for real-time
 > monitoring of readability on typewriters.
 It offered an automated